Dosage form: tablet

 - Triamterene and Hydrochlorothiazide tablets are indicated for the treatment of hypertension or edema in patients who develop hypokalemia on hydrochlorothiazide alone.

-- Triamterene and Hydrochlorothiazide is also indicated for those patients who require a thiazide diuretic and in whom the development of hypokalemia cannot be risked (e.g., patients on concomitant digitalis preparations, or with a history of cardiac arrhythmias, etc.).
+- Triamterene and Hydrochlorothiazide tablets are also indicated for those patients who require a thiazide diuretic and in whom the development of hypokalemia cannot be risked (e.g., patients on concomitant digitalis preparations, or with a history of cardiac arrhythmias, etc.).

-Triamterene and Hydrochlorothiazide may be used alone or in combination with other antihypertensive drugs such as beta-blockers.
+Triamterene and Hydrochlorothiazide tablets may be used alone or in combination with other antihypertensive drugs, such as beta-blockers.
 Since Triamterene and Hydrochlorothiazide may enhance the actions of these drugs, dosage adjustments may be necessary.